 If a loved one died from their workplace injury, you may qualify for coverage to pay for your loved one’s funeral and burial expenses.
-You may also qualify for partial income reimbursement for 400 weeks.
+You may also qualify for partial income reimbursement.

 As you can see, determining the amount of compensation you rightfully deserve for your injuries can be highly complex.
-But an experienced attorney can help you navigate the process and receive the maximum possible payout.
+Our workers’ compensation attorneys can help you navigate the process and seek a fair payout.

 Complete a Free Case Evaluation form now